| Title: | I/O Tools for Streaming |

 res <- CH.INITIAL(FUN(chunk1)) res <- CH.MERGE(res, FUN(chunk2)) res <- CH.MERGE(res, FUN(chunk3)) ... res

-then the first line is
+If CH.INITITAL is NULL then the first line is

-res <- CH.MERGE(NULL, FUN(chunk1))
+res <- CH.MERGE(NULL, FUN(chunk1)).

-is only used if parallel
+The parameter CH.SEQUENTIAL is only used if parallel

 processing is requested.
 It allows the system to process chunks out of

 order for performace reasons.
-If it is TRUE
+If it is TRUE then the order of

 the chunks is respected, but merging can only proceed if the result of

 the next chunk is avaiable.
-With CH.SEQUENTIAL=FALSE
+With CH.SEQUENTIAL=FALSE the workers

 will continue processing further chunks as they become avaiable, not